johanmoritz/DD2480-group-18-CI/README.md

 To run the test suite, either run `./gradlew test` or `./gradlew build`.

 #### Running the service
-To start up the Java service, run `./gradlew run PORT_NUMBER`.
+To start up the Java service, run `./gradlew run --args='PORT_NUMBER'`.
 Where`PORT_NUMBER` is the port on which you're planning to run the frontend locally (this will be 3000 for most people).

 To start up the frontend, go into `/frontend` and run `npm start`.
 This should start a node server accessible on `localhost:3000`.
 More instructions for the frontend can be found in `/frontend/README.md`.